-Check this website for which graduate programs faculty are members of https://apps.grad.umn.edu/programs/faculty.aspx
+Check this website for which graduate programs faculty are members of - https://apps.grad.umn.edu/programs/faculty.aspx

 Consult with your advisor about which faculty would be appropriate choices for committee members.
 Once you and your advisor have agreed on your selections, you need to contact potential committee members to check their availability and willingness to serve on your committee.
-Send list to Sue.
+Send list to Sue by the end of August.
 The DGS will assign the committee chair.